 Take some or all of it in cash

-Take all or some of your pension pot in cash sum and it’s up to you how long it lasts.
+Take all or some of your pension pot as a cash lump sum and it’s up to you how long it lasts.
 Once you get your money after tax, you’re completely responsible for it and can use it as you want - although please remember that although 25% of the amount you take is tax-free, you'll pay tax on the rest.

 Leave it all for now – defer your pension